Hifza-Khalid/CodeAlpha_Python_Internship_Tasks/README.md

 # 🚀 CodeAlpha_Python_Internship_Tasks

-This repository contains tasks and solutions for the **CodeAlpha Python Internship**.
-It includes Python scripts for various problems and projects worked on during the internship.
+📂 This repository contains tasks and solutions for the **CodeAlpha Python 3-Month Internship** 🚀.
+It focuses on **learning, growth**, and **real-world problem-solving**, helping to enhance Python skills through practical projects and challenges. 💡💻

 ---